London - NbS for a leading sustainable city

 The River Quaggy project identified a number of key lessons including the importance of early and continued consultation during all phases of the project to develop project ownership by the community (NWRM, no date).
 This helped in the implementation and operation of the setback flood defences in a highly residential area, by the use of private gardens.
 The project employed a full-time public liaison officer during the planning and implementation phases.
 Communication and a positive attitude are essential.
 A catchment-scale approach allowed for greater overall improvement by enabling some measures that could not have been implemented in isolation.

-Lessons from the TURAS work in London include: getting NBS implemented takes longer than expected, so allow for this; while one can control a small-scale experiment one cannot control things in practice when dealing with nature, so one has to be flexible; there is a need to embed monitoring progress in the design phase as it is very hard to retrofit it and that legacy management needs to be planned at an early stage (Connop, pers. comm).
+Lessons from the TURAS work in London include: getting NbS implemented takes longer than expected, so allow for this; while one can control a small-scale experiment one cannot control things in practice when dealing with nature, so one has to be flexible; there is a need to embed monitoring progress in the design phase as it is very hard to retrofit it and that legacy management needs to be planned at an early stage (Connop, pers. comm).

 Financing: